Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/components/networkmanager.md

 title: NetworkManager
 ---

 The `NetworkManager` is a script component handling all your Networking related settings, your Networked Prefabs and your registered scene names.
-A Transport component is needed on the same GameObject.
-It is responsible for handling IP adresses and additional settings.
+A Transport component is needed on the same GameObject. it's responsible for handling IP adresses and additional settings.

 ## Starting a Server, Host, or Client
 The `NetworkManager` allows you to start/stop the Networking.
 It provides the same functions for Server, Host and Client.